shivang-git/natours-backend/README.md

 # 🤖 Natours - backend

-Exciting tours for adventurous people.
-Natours is an application for users to book tours.

 This repo is just the backend of the whole application.
 There is a separate repo for the frontend that you can check out [here](https://github.com/ArunBohra12/natours).